 For rosé and oysters on the Hudson – Grand Banks

 This seasonal oyster bar on the deck of a historic fishing boat can be found at Pier 25.
 It’s the perfect place to enjoy the sunset over the Hudson River with a glass of wine in one hand and an oyster in the other.

-For a craft cocktail and good music – Ward III
+For a craft cocktail and good music – Ward III (NOW CLOSED)

 My favorite out of the few late-night cocktail bars in Tribeca, Ward III is unpretentious and fun.
 The music gets louder as the crowd rapidly grows.
 They serve a limited menu of small bites, as well as craft and custom cocktails.
 Their spirits list is rather expansive, especially in the whiskey category.

 For a swanky, lounge vibe – Brandy Library

 This strict and luxurious bar in Tribeca is not somewhere to “pop” in for a drink.
 It’s an experience better suited for a special occasion.
 They specialize in rare spirits and serve an eclectic variety of small bites such as foie gras, gruyere puffs, steak tartare, prosciutto wrapped figs, and more.
 In the earlier hours, it’s men in suits coming after work from their finance or law offices.
 Later on, the crowd picks up.